 Rising elbow strike

-Rising elbow strikes are essentially forward elbow strikes which just keep going.
+Rising elbow strikes are essentially forward elbow strikes which just keep going, until he elbow reaches head-level.
 Twist your hips towards your opposite-side, and raise your elbow up in front of the same-side shoulder.
 Like the forward elbow strike, the striking-side hand remains open, with the palm covering the ear.

 Downward elbow strike

-Goshin-Jutsu Karatedō utilizes purely vertical “12-to-6” downward elbow strikes to deal potentially crippling blows to the neck or spine of a doubled-over opponent.
-Because of the power and consequences of this technique it is an illegal move in the UFC and in other mixed-martial arts tournaments.
+Goshin-Jutsu [Karate]dō utilizes purely vertical “12-to-6” downward elbow strikes to deal potentially crippling blows to the neck or spine of a doubled-over opponent.
+Because of this techniques's raw power and extreme consequences, it is an illegal move in the UFC and other mixed-martial arts tournaments.

 To execute a downward elbow strike, execute a cross-body block, with your elbow at head level.
 Then, pull your elbow down to hip level, as though you were celebrating something really awesome, like having your crush agree to go on a date with you.
 For extra power, squat while performing this strike.